cygnus666/Circuit-Sword/Troubleshooting-(LCD-Power-USB-Software).md

 # LCD Troubleshooting
 This section contains everything to do with the LCD.

+# Button Troubleshooting
+## Mode button is always pressed
+Put kapton tape on the USB C connector and the mode button pins, as they may come in to contact.
+Alternatively use snips/files to make the mode button legs not so long.

 # Power Troubleshooting
 This section contains everything to do with main power (e.g. won't turn ON).